ivanempire/lighthouse/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Credits
+Thank you to [Tyler Nickerson](https://dribbble.com/TylerNickerson) and [Yulia Biziaeva](https://www.behance.net/busyjey) for their combined efforts on the Lighthouse logo.